 - OpenGL capable video card

-The Windows version of Stella is designed to work on Windows XP/Vista/7/8 with the following:
+The Windows version of Stella is designed to work on Windows XP_SP3(*)/Vista/7/8/10 with the following:

 - Direct3D or OpenGL capable video card

-- 64-bit port has been tested on Windows Vista and above only; it may work on WinXP64 as well, but isn't a priority
+- 64-bit port has been tested on Windows Vista and above only

 Stella is extremely portable, and in its lifetime has been ported to almost every platform where the SDL library exists.
 It is 32/64-bit and endian clean in Linux/Unix, MacOSX and Windows.
 The Stella Team is interested in hearing about any problems you may encounter with diverse operating systems and CPU types.